sumotoy/CAT9552/README.md

 CAT9552
 =======

-An Arduino/Teensy3 library for ON semiconductors CAT 9552 led driver
+An easy Arduino/Teensy3 library for ON semiconductors CAT 9552 led driver

 This chip has 2 internal timers so every single led can be: